Blockstream/esplora/API.md

 - `count`: the number of transactions in the mempool

-- `vsize`: the total size of the mempool in virtual bytes
+- `vsize`: the total size of mempool transactions in virtual bytes

-- `total_fee`: the total fee paid by mempool transactions (in satoshis)
+- `total_fee`: the total fee paid by mempool transactions in satoshis

-- `fee_histogram`: mempool fee-rate distribution histogram (see below)
+- `fee_histogram`: mempool fee-rate distribution histogram

   An array of `(feerate, vsize)` tuples, where each entry's `vsize` is the total vsize of transactions paying more than `feerate` but less than the previous entry's `feerate` (except for the first entry, which has no upper bound).
   This matches the format used by the Electrum RPC protocol for `mempool.get_fee_histogram`.

+Example output:

 ```
 {